Can adopting agile be a challenge? Of course. Will the benefits be multiple? Most likely.

-Every agile team, ScrumMaster, or Product Owner that is assigned with the task to deliver a state-of-the-art software to their customer will significantly benefit from reading this research.
+Every agile team, ScrumMaster, or Product Owner that is assigned with the task to deliver state-of-the-art software to their customers will significantly benefit from reading this research.
 Another party can also learn a great deal, and that’s any company that hesitates to adopt the Agile method.
 Those companies, if they want to stay relevant, must become aware of the real powers of adopting agile.
 From an improved work culture and customer satisfaction to client loyalty and timely product delivery, Agile is the ultimate project management of the future.

 To sum up: